nvdaes/clipContentsDesigner/addon/doc/sk/readme.md

 ## Changes for 46.0.0

-* NVDA will sanitize HTML in browseable messages.
-* Added a button to close browseable messages, in addition to the Escape key.
 ## Changes for 40.0.0

-* Added support for Hebrew keyboard.

-## Changes for 22.0.0

-* Added a button to restore defaults in the add-on settings panel.
-* The add-on cannot be run in secure mode.

-## Changes for 17.0

-* Compatible with NVDA 2023.1.

 ## Changes for 16.0

-* Reqires NVDA 2022.1 or later.

-## Changes for 15.0

-* The command to add text to clipboard is again presented in the input

-  gestures dialog.
-* Fixed gestures to copy and cut with Persian keyboard, thanks to Mohammadhosein Ghezelsofla.
+* Fixed gestures to copy and cut with Persian keyboard, thanks to

-## Changes for 14.0

-* Compatible with NVDA 2021.1.

-## Changes for 13.0

-* Fixed an issue in visual layout of the settings panel, thanks to Cyrille Bougot.
+  Bougot.
 * Improved documentation.
-* Added a Clip Contents Designer category to assign input gestures to all commands available for this add-on.

-* Fixed bugs when using emulate copy in browsers if focus mode is active.
 * You can assign different gestures to show the clipboard textual contents as raw text or formatted in HTML.
-The Format to show the clipboard text in the settings panel has being modified accordingly, to select the two
+The Format to show the clipboard text in

-  options available for HTML format.

 ## Changes for 12.0

-* Fixed bugs when using emulate copy in applications like LibreOffice Writer.

 ## Zmeny vo verzii 11.0

-* Odteraz je možné do schránky pridať aj reťazce označené štandardnými príkazmi na označovanie pomocou prezeracieho kurzora (NVDA+F9, NVDA+F10).
+  NVDA+F10).
 Nvda+windows+F9 sa už nepoužíva, pre lepšiu integráciu so skratkou nvda+shift+F9.
-* Vyžaduje NVDA od verzie 2019.3.

 ## Zmeny vo verzii 10.0

 * Opravená chyba, ktorá nastávala pri zobrazení názvu okna so zobrazením textu v režime prehliadania, ak boli v názve okna špeciálne znaky.
-* Abdel opravil problémy s kopírovaním na Arabskom rozložení klávesnice.

 ## Zmeny vo verzii 9.0

 * Pridané zobrazenie obsahu schránky v režime prehliadania.

 * Pridaná možnosť zobraziť varovanie, ak schránka nie je prázdna, napríklad ak sú v schránke súbory a priečinky.
 * Vyžaduje sa NVDA od verzie 2018.4.